tpbnick/docs/docs/py-lists.md

 ['bmw', 'audi', 'toyota', 'subaru']
 ['subaru', 'toyota', 'audi', 'bmw']
 ```
-The `reverse()` method changes the order of a list permanently, but you can always simply run the `reverse()` function again to get back to the original order.
+The `#!py reverse()` method changes the order of a list permanently, but you can always simply run the `#!py reverse()` function again to get back to the original order.

 #### Finding the Length of a List

-You can quickly find the length of a list by using the `len()` funtion.
+You can quickly find the length of a list by using the `#!py len()` funtion.
 The list in this example has four items, so the output will be the integer 4:

 ```py linenums="1"
 cars = ['bmw', 'audi', 'toyota', 'subaru']